HarshAhalpara-001/Complete_MachineLearning/Supervise_Learning/Linear_Regression/Working_of_Linear_Regression.md

 In general, for large datasets or high-dimensional data, SGD tends to be more efficient and scalable than the Normal Equation.
 ```

-### Note
-- Replace the placeholders `[MSE value]`, `[R2 Train score]`, and `[R2 Test score]` with the actual values you obtained from your computations.
-- You can format this Markdown document further based on your preferences or any specific guidelines you might have.